dimitri-nicolo/calico/getting-started/create-storage.md

 ### Before you begin...

-**Review log storage requirements**
+**Review log storage recommendations**

-Review [Log storage requirements]({{site.baseurl}}/maintenance/logstorage/log-storage-requirements) for guidance on the number of nodes and resources to configure for your environment.
+Review [Log storage recommendations]({{site.baseurl}}/maintenance/logstorage/log-storage-recommendations) for guidance on the number of nodes and resources to configure for your environment.

 **Determine storage support**